 If your case is viewed with scepticism an expert may be called in to give the court some advice.
 The Code of Practice that’s used by the Association of Chief Police Officers details how evidence should be gathered for a speeding charge.

 It’s never guaranteed that you will be able to avoid a ban or points.
-However, a speeding solicitor will do what they can to ensure you face the least amount of points possible.
+However, a speeding lawyer will do what they can to ensure you face the least amount of points possible.
 If it looks as though you may be banned from driving they will try to reduce your ban.

 The Code of Practice could come in handy for speeding offence solicitors as it can help show if cameras were set up properly and if the device was used correctly.